-The Story Behind the Trends - There has been an increase in dental registrations for 0 - 2 year olds in Belfast in the last year, with Castlereagh decreasing in 2014.
-Castlereagh has had considerably higher registrations than the NI average over the past five years.
+The Story Behind the Trends - The dental registrations for 0 - 2 year olds has fluctuated across all areas in 2014.
+Derry has consistently had the lowest registrations, with Strabane below the NI percentage of 28.6.

 Percentage Dental Registrations Children Aged 3-5 years